superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

   - The system MUST not push the project budget to exceed $5,000 (target is less than $200).
   - The system MUST not weigh enough to significantly disturb the drone (target is less than 0.5lb or 230g).
   - The system MUST not consume so much power as to debilitate the drone.
-  - The system MUST not exceed a Specific Absorption Rate of 1.6 W/kg.
-[1]
+  - The system MUST not exceed a Specific Absorption Rate (SAR) of 1.6 W/kg as per the standard the Federal Communications Commisions (FCC) has dicated.[1]

 ## Specifications
-  - The system SHALL accurately detect milimeter-sized motion made by a heart from at least a meter away.
+  - The system SHALL accurately detect a heart-rate from at least a meter away.
   - The system SHALL accurately detect respiration from at least a meter away.
   - The system SHALL be able to interface and provide data to a processor.
   - The system SHALL function despite inconsistent target positions.

-## Overview of Proposed Solution ---Reference Data Sheets Here---
+## Overview of Proposed Solution

 The Infineon Demo BGT60UTR11AIP radar sensor is the solution that will fulfill all of the previously mentioned constraints and specifications.
 It is a 60GHz Frequency Modulated Continuous Wave (FMCW) radar; however, it also posseses the capability to operate in a Continuous Wave (CW) mode.
 [2]